50+ Shocking British Insults You Need To Know

 • Pup - Though sometimes endearing, can be used for an arrogant young person ("That young pup thinks he knows everything")

-11 Traditional British Insults
+11 Best British Insults

 While some might sound rather tame to modern ears, they pack quite a punch when delivered with proper British indignation.
 These are the insults you might hear in a proper British pub argument or from an exasperated London cabbie stuck in traffic.